ThBret/Fermentation-bacteria/hmm_trees.md

-## July/August 2023 —> New trees based on selected genes and pathways specific to acetic acid bacteria:
+## July-August 2023 - New trees based on selected genes and pathways specific to acetic acid bacteria:

 # 1) General tree
 1. List pathways/proteins/enzymes of interest and find the corresponding Pfam accessions.